Russo-Kazan Wars: Conquest of Kazan and rebellion (1552–1556)

 from the Grand Duchy of Lithuania, and the English engineer Butler.

 The besiegers blocked the city's water supply and breached the walls before the final storming on 2 October led to the taking of the city of Kazan, and the razing of its fortifications.

-The fall of Kazan had as its primary effect the assertion of Moscow's control over the Middle Volga.
+The conquest of Kazan had as its primary effect the assertion of Moscow's control over the Middle Volga.
 The Bashkirs accepted Ivan IV's authority two years later.
 The tsar celebrated his victory over Kazan by building several churches with oriental features, most famously Saint Basil's Cathedral on Red Square in Moscow.
 The siege of Kazan forms the subject of the longest poem in the Russian language, Mikhail Kheraskov's epic Rossiada (1771–1779).

-After the fall of Kazan a guerrilla uprising known as the Kazan War started in the region, lasting several years until its final suppression in 1556.
+After the fall of Kazan, a guerrilla uprising known as the Kazan rebellion or Kazan War (1552–1556) started in the region, lasting several years until its final suppression in 1556.
 The Tsar responded with a policy of Christianization and Russification of his Tatar subjects and other indigenous peoples, an approach not reversed until the time of Catherine the Great (reigned 1762–1796).